FireixGaming/AmtGardHelper/README.md

 AmtGardHelper
 =============

-Create spell sheets, Keep track of Credits, and Keep up to date on the Rules!
+Create spell sheets, keep track of credits, and keep up to date on the rules!